 A hematoma is a pocket of blood that develops within an organ or tissue, sometimes referred to as a 'blood blister.'
 It can vary in size and location, but in the case of aural (ear) hematomas, they appear between the skin and cartilage of your cat's ear flap.

 Hematomas aren't often seen in cats, but that makes it all the more important for pet parents to know what to look for and what to do if their cat develops an ear hematoma.

-In most cases, cat ear hematoma are caused by trauma.
+In most cases, cat ear hematoma is caused by trauma.
 When damage occurs to the small blood vessels located in the cat's ear flap, they break and leak internally, creating a blood-filled swelling or pocket.
-Some common causes of cat eat hematomas include:
+Some common causes of cat-eat hematomas include: